mattermost/mattermost-test-management/data/test-cases/channels/move-threads/move-threads-Max-count.md

 9. Navigate to previous channel from where the thread was moved.
 10. Verify a system message `A thread with N messages has been moved: http://<instance-name>/<team-name>/pl/<channel-id>` is shown.

-Scenario 2: Should not be able to Move root post from a the Channel
+Scenario 2: Should not be able to move a threaded post that is greater than `Max Thread Count Move Size`.

 Steps:

 1. Log into mattermost with User B.
-2. Post a message in the DM channel.
+2. Create a Threaded Post in a public channel with Max threads to be less than or equal to 10.
+Including the root post.
 3. Hover on the post and click on the dot menu to see message actions.
 4. `Move Thread` option should not be shown to the user.